Skip to Content

 Sautéing mushrooms in a saucepan.

-Heat oil in a large skillet over medium-high heat.
-Cook the mushrooms until the water evaporates.
+Cook the mushrooms in a large skillet until the water evaporates.

 Adding the seafood to a hot saucepan.

-Add the sauce to the mixture and broil to a boil, gently mixing the sauce with the seafood.
-Remove from heat and stir in lemon juice.
+Stir the sauce into the mixture and bring to a boil, gently mixing the sauce with the seafood.

-Adding a layer of lasagna noodles in a dish.
+Adding a layer of pasta in a dish.

-Assemble the lasagna by starting with a thin layer of the sauce and adding a layer of lasagna noodles.
+Assemble the lasagna by starting with a thin layer of the sauce and adding the pasta.

 Layering the seafood and sauce mixture in the lasagna.

-Spread a layer of the seafood and sauce over the noodles.
+Spread a layer of the seafood and sauce.

-Adding a layer of shredded cheese to the lasagna.
+Adding a layer of shredded cheese to the fish lasagna.

 Top the seafood with a layer of cheese, then repeat all the layers.